nhp1807/Coffee-shop-chain-management-backend/GitConvention.md

 6. Review and merge
 7. Delete the branch

+Remove the branch on the local repository

 - `git branch -d dev/feature-name`
 - `git branch -d fix/bug-name`

+And then delete the branch on the remote repository

+- `git push origin --delete dev/feature-name`
+- `git push origin --delete fix/bug-name`

 8. Update the local repository